SEO Link Acquisition: Piggyback Link Building

 Phase 2: Organize URLs by Domain Rank (Referring Domains)

 The first page you will see after Ahrefs is done running its analysis is the overview screen.
-There is a lot of interesting data here but we are looking for the inbound links (and more specifically the referring domains) leading to the page that we have pasted into the interface.
+There is a lot of interesting data here but we are looking for the referring domains that are leading to the site being analyzed.

 In the left column under the Inbound Links heading click on “Referring Domains”.